gecBurton/llm-freeway/README.md

 IOC JWT based auth

 * `/chat/completions`
-  * restrict model access
+  * dollars per minute
-  * restrict spend
+  * requests per minute
-  * rate limiting
+  * tokens per minute

 * `/spend/logs`
   * see what you, and others in your team have spent